MJoergen/nexys4ddr/dyoc/Episodes/ep22_-_Memory_Mapped_IO/README.md

 * 7FE4 - 7FE7 : CPU Clock cycle counter
 * 7FE8 - 7FFF : Reserved

+Note that the Memory Mapped IO address range collides with the RAM address range.
+This effectively means that we can't use the last 64 kbytes of the 32 Kbyte RAM.
+However, we must be careful to establish the correct priority.
+So in mem/mem.vhd lines 201-206, it is important that memio comes before ram, to ensure the CPU reads from the Memory Mapped IO and not from the RAM.

 ## VGA memory mapped I/O
 The colour palette consists of 16 bytes, where the byte at address 7FC0 maps to